mitchness/DoorDilemma/README.md

                   LARRY
          Of course.

-         Well... it's not exactly a cutoff.
+         Well... not exactly a cutoff.

-         It's more of a sliding scale.
+         More of a sliding scale.

                   DENTIST
          A sliding scale?